John Henry Upshur: Early life

 In the years preceding the Civil War, Upshur carried out assignments in the Mediterranean, the West Indian, and the African Squadrons.
 He also performed brief tours of duty at the Naval Academy and at the Washington Navy Yard as an ordnance officer.
 From 1853 to 1856, Upshur served in Supply during Commodore Matthew Calbraith Perry's expeditions to Japan which opened that nation to the west.
+He was promoted to lieutenant on 14 September 1855.